angelinaplaza7/Team-DApp/requirments.md

 - The dislike button works.
 - The image is displayed.
 - The images changes once a button is pressed.
-- The decision is stored.
+- The decision is stored.(Future Work)
-- The preference is calculated.
+- The preference is calculated.(Future Work)
 - The application recommends dogs.
+(Future Work)

 # 4. System and Non-functional Requirements
 # 4.1 External Interface Requirements (User,Hardware,Software,Communications)